XC-NCTR/Tox-GAN/README.md

   1. AE4Exp.py is the autoencoder we used to reduce the dimensions of transcriptomic profiles.
   2. Run getCode4Exp.py or getCode4FC.py to extract and incorporate transcriptomic representations.
   3. Run the model_sdtGAN4Exp.py or model_sdtGAN4FC.py to train Tox-GAN model (sepcify parameters for training, and the results will be stored in specified location.).
 The training process may take several days to complete, depending on the configuration.
-  4. Once training is completed, you can use generateExp.py or generateFC.py to generate transcriptomic profiles.
+  4. Once training is completed, you can use generateExp.py or generateFC.py to generate transcriptomic profiles.<br>
-NOTE: if you are interested, our trained models generator_Exp and generator_FC are available atXXX due to the github file size limit.
+**NOTE: if you are interested, our trained models generator_Exp and generator_FC are available atXXX due to the github file size limit.**
 ### liver necrosis prediction
   1. AE_DNN.py is the architecture of the classifier which is used to predcit liver necrosis.
   2. run eval_AEDNN_real.py/eval_AEDNN_gen.py to evaluate performance.